The Technical and Evaluation Questions

-NAWCA Standard Grant applications ask very specific questions and it is important to provide complete and detailed answers.
-Read the proposal instructions carefully and ask a Pacific Birds Partnership Coordinator if you need assistance.
+NAWCA STANDARD GRANT applications ask specific technical questions and it is important to provide complete and detailed answers.
+Read the proposal instructions carefully and ask our Grants Specialist if you need assistance.

 Technical Question #1 on the application asks about waterfowl species.
 You will be asked to list and enumerate waterfowl that your project will benefit: high priority waterfowl, priority waterfowl, and other waterfowl species.
 These species are listed in the instructions and you can also see them below.

 Technical Question #2 asks about non-waterfowl, wetland-associated species.
 You will be asked to list the species found in the Bird Conservation Region where the project is located.
 Not sure what BCR you are in?
 See the map below.